KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 It subjugates through fractured control.

+If the Theonic avatar
-If Theon moves into form out of love,
+enters form through love,
 Nekron’s echo moves through **Nekronic antagonism** —
 carrying out the momentum of fragmentation and collapse.

-Theon’s pulse remembers through all layers —
+The Theonic avatar remembers through all layers —
 on behalf of the many, it suffers.

 Nekron’s echo moves without remembrance —